 You may find it useful to ask yourself:

 Familiarise yourself with the ECB and its main tasks and objectives, and think about how you could contribute to the work of the ECB and what you could bring to the specific job you are applying for.
 Find out as much as you can about the business area you are applying to work in.
 Information is available on the ECB’s website.

 Towards the end of the interview you will be given the opportunity to ask questions.
 We encourage you to refrain from asking for information that is readily available elsewhere e.g. online.

 If you travel to Frankfurt for an interview, we will reimburse you for your expenses according to our interview travel expenses guidelines.

 Your leadership competencies will be assessed by an external provider, and the assessment will take place either virtually or face-to-face at their offices in Frankfurt and, if applicable, during the panel interview at the ECB.
-The offsite assessment is designed to provide an insight into your strengths and development needs.
-It is comprised of six components:
+The assessment is designed to provide an insight into your strengths and development needs.
+It consists of three main components: